Chisanan232/AKKA-with-Kafka/README.md

     kafka-console-producer --bootstrap-server <Kafka boker IP address with port> --topic <topic name>

 Send message to Kafka by Producer and get the meesage by Consumer. <br>

+If it be needed to shutdown Kafka service, please close it by command line: <br>

+    kafka-server-stop /usr/local/etc/kafka/server.properties

+For Zookeeper, so as <br>

+    zookeeper-server-stop /usr/local/etc/kafka/zookeeper.properties